RaviTambade/TFLdotNET/notes/aspnet/crossfunctional.md

-# Understanding Cross-Functional Features in .NET Web Applications
+# Cross-Functional Features in .NET Web Applications

 **"Class, let me take you back to a project I once worked on..."**